Oisota/theo-lang/doc/design.md

 ### Specification
 The grammar for the language will be formally specified using E.B.N.F.
 This should be no more than 1-2 pages in length.
-A skilled programmer should be able to reimplement the language at will, without much effort.
-This will allow the language to be easily ported to other platforms.

 ### Problem Domains
 The language will most likely be best suited towards scripting and applications programming.